 [6:06] Preparing to leave rehab or your treatment program.

 [8:32] Recognizing what you don’t have control over.
-For example, you can’t control how others act or treat you.
+For example, you can’t control how other people act or treat you.

 [12:49] Mistakes after leaving treatment.